Important Phone Numbers

 The Idea Garden 3D Printers are available for university staff, students, and faculty and may only be used for lawful purposes.
 It is not permitted to use the Idea Garden’s 3D Printers to create material which is:

 Every print must first be reviewed by an Idea Garden Staff member before starting the printing process.
-Since the Idea Garden does not operate as a service, every model must be sliced and handled by the student, staff, or faculty member who is requesting that print under the supervision of the staff present in the Idea Garden.
+Since the Idea Garden does not operate as a service, every model must be sliced and handled by the student, staff, or faculty member who is requesting that print under the supervision and guidance of the staff present in the Idea Garden.
 If a print fails and needs to be sliced again, the student, staff, or faculty member is responsible for returning to the space to check on the progress and status of their print.

 By submitting a request you agree that your requested model will be used for non-clinical applications only.
 If seeking models for clinical usage, please contact IUPUI legal counsel Joe Scodro or Tom Gannon.